transcriptaze/yam/README.md

 Download and unpack the _yam.zip_ file from the most recent [nightly](https://github.com/transcriptaze/yam/actions/workflows/nightly.yml) build.

-It must be hosted by a web server - both Python and NodeJS work but whatever you have will work (it's entirely static) as long as CORS is enabled and has the following headers:
+CORS requires it to be hosted by a web server - the repo includes scripts for the _Python_ and _NodeJS_ built-in HTTP servers - but the web app is entirely static so whatever you have will probably work as long as CORS is enabled and has the following headers:
 ```
   Access-Control-Allow-Origin: *
   Access-Control-Allow-Methods: GET, OPTIONS